xmos/test_support/README.rst

 ``Mark the source code as not expected to be hit`` ........................................................

-Add a comment "//NE" beside you source code.
+Add a comment "//NOCOVER" or "//NOCOVERSTART" and "//NOCOVEREND" beside you source code.
 It wouldn't be counted in coverage.

 see example in test/test_xcoverage